 Taking part in this study is entirely voluntary and you can change your mind at any time.
-Any decision you take to withdraw from the study will not affect the care of the one you care for, now or in the future.
+Any decision you take to withdraw from the study will not affect the care you receive, now or in the future.
 If you do withdraw from the study, information already collected may still be used.